-Two new cleantech hubs at opposite ends of the earth have joined forces to expand the burgeoning industry across the world.
+Two new cleantech hubs at opposite ends of the earth have joined forces.
+That’s to expand the burgeoning industry across the world.

-A Memorandum of Understanding has been signed between the state government of South Australia and Flinders University to link the innovative Tonsley industrial park with Prospect Silicon Valley, a similar project in the United States.
+A Memorandum of Understanding has been signed between the state government of South Australia and Flinders University.
+For that’s to link the cleantech hubs to innovative Tonsley industrial park with Prospect Silicon Valley.
+It’s a similar project in the United States.

-The partnership enhances opportunities for Australian cleantech companies to find like-minded US companies and helps American companies tap into new technologies and academic research.
+The Cleantech hubs partnership enhances opportunities for Australian cleantech companies.
+Especially to find like-minded US companies.
+For it helps American companies tap into new technologies and academic research.

-Tonsley, Flinders University, and Prospect Silicon Valley will share information and work together to enhance cleantech development and develop a lively community of partner companies both here in Adelaide and in San Jose.
+Tonsley, Flinders University, and Prospect Silicon Valley will share information.
+Moreover and work together.
+Especially to enhance cleantech hubs development.
+In addition to developing a lively community.
+That’s of partner companies both here in Adelaide and in San Jose.

 “The MoU also commits the three parties to jointly promote and endorse Tonsley and the Environmental Innovation Centre in San Jose to national and international audiences.”

-This is a royalty-free story from The Lead South Australia, a news service providing stories about innovation in South Australia.
-Please feel free to use the story in any form of media.
-The story sources are linked in with the copy and all contacts are willing to talk further about the story.
+This is a royalty-free story from The Lead South Australia.
+For they are a news service providing stories about innovation in South Australia.